OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/index.md

 ## Project Leadership ##

-OpenCDSS leadership is comprised of consultants and State of Colorado agency staff.
+OpenCDSS leadership is comprised of State of Colorado agency staff and consultants.
 Each software project also has a State of Colorado contact, as indicated on the individual product pages, and is supported by software developers that have experience with each tool.
 Leadership roles are expected to change as the OpenCDSS effort matures and more people become involved